The UK is full of "walking cities", but if you are heading for one of them, you'd better have a few cures for sore and tired tourist feet.

 It's easy to forget those hard-working puppies when you are planning itineraries, organizing spending money and packing.
 But spare a thought for your feet.
 If you don't. they'll exact a nasty revenge.

 You'd think comfortable, sturdy shoes would be an obvious choice for sightseeing.
 But you'd be amazed at how many visitors we see pounding the pavements in popular tourist spots wearing canvas espadrilles, flip flops or absolutely flat flatties.
 You can tell by the pained expressions on their faces that they are already regretting their choice of footwear.

-By all means, stock up on bargain priced Louboutins during the Harrods sale or make a pilgimage to the original, and incredibly snooty, Manolo Blahnik shop off the King's Road in London for killer stillettos.
+By all means, stock up on bargain-priced Louboutins during the Harrods sale or make a pilgrimage to the original, and incredibly snooty, Manolo Blahnik shop off the King's Road in London for killer stillettos.
 But take them home and save the blistering pleasure of wearing them for later.

 Okay - you've got the sensible shoes but you've still got swollen, tired feed.
 Have a look at some of the following tried and tested remedies.

 02 of 06

 Nurses and other workers who stay on their feet all day know that support hosiery is not just for pregnant ladies and postmenopausal women.
 The gentle pressure of a good pair of support stockings, tights or knee socks helps prevent swollen feet and tired, aching calf muscles.
 These days they look just like regular stockings, tights, and pantyhose.
 You can even get them as sexy, lace-topped thigh highs.
 And they also masquerade as lightweight knee socks you can wear under trousers or jeans.